microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 ## Getting Started

 It is recommended that you start with a [standard deployment](/docs/deployment/deployment.md) of Information Assistant to become familiar with the deployment process before starting the "secure mode" deployment.
-The documentation provided below builds upon the stardard deployment and assumes you are familiar with the deployment process.
+The documentation provided below builds upon the standard deployment and assumes you are familiar with the deployment process.

 [!IMPORTANT]
 > The Information Assistant "**secure mode**" option requires all the [parameters and configuration of a standard deployment](/docs/deployment/deployment.md#configure-env-files).
 In addition to those it also...
 >
 > Assumes clients have or will establish secure communications from their enterprise to the Azure cloud that will enable it to be deployed. (i.e. Azure Express Route, Azure VPN Gateway)
 >
->Secure mode is not compatible with the following IA features:
+>"Secure mode" is not compatible with the following IA features:
 >
 > * Using an existing Azure OpenAI Services
 > * Web chat (secure endpoints for Bing API services are not yet available)
 > * SharePoint connector (secure endpoints for Azure Logic Apps and SharePoint connector for Logic Apps are not yet available)
 >
->It is recommended to use secure mode with a DDOS Protection Plan for Virtual Network Protection, but it is not required.
+>It is recommended to use "secure mode" with a DDOS Protection Plan for Virtual Network Protection, but it is not required.
 There is a limit of 1 DDOS protection plan for a subscription in a region.
 You can reuse an existing DDOS plan in your tenant, Info Assistant can deploy one for you, or you can choose to not use a DDOS Protection Plan on your virtual network.
+>
+>"Secure mode" is also compatible with the [Microsoft Cloud for Sovereignty (MCfSov)](https://www.microsoft.com/en-us/industry/sovereignty/cloud?msockid=2c184bec2fa06797090458562e5b66c4).
+It is currently only compatible with the Online Landing Zone and not with the Corporate Landing Zone.
+See the [Secure Communication with Microsoft Cloud for Sovereignty (MCfSov)](#secure-communication-with-microsoft-cloud-for-sovereignty-mcfsov) section below for more details.

 ## Additional Azure account requirements